AntoineCezar/cookiecutter-pypkg/CONTRIBUTING.md

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
 Add the feature to the list in README.md.
-3. The pull request should be mergeable and docker image should be buildable.